-What closing costs should you expect?There are certain expected costs linked to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as directed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Guam to help lead you through the process.
+What closing costs should you expect?There are certain standard costs linked to closing the sale of a house.
+These fees are often split between the buyer and seller, as noted in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Guam to help lead you through your transaction.

 - Points (optional)